lanzhang128/IGPVAE/README.md

 ### Example of Usage
 This is an example of training and evaluating a VAE trained on a dataset.

-First: "python lstm_vae.py -e 200 -r 512 -z 32 -b 128 -lr 0.0005 --epochs 20 --datapath CBT -C 5 -s 0 -po diag -m CBT_C_5_po_diag_0"
+First: "python lstm_vae.py -e 200 -r 512 -z 32 -b 128 -lr 0.0005 --epochs 20 --datapath DBpedia -C 5 -s 0 -po diag -m DBpedia_C_5_po_diag_0"

-This will create a directory named CBT_C_5_po_diag_0 under the model directory.
+This will create a directory named DBpedia_C_5_po_diag_0 under the model directory.
 The model will be stored in this directory as well as an epoch_loss.txt file to record losses during training.

-Second: "python quality.py -tm 2 -m CBT_C_5_po_diag_0"
+Second: "python quality.py -tm 2 -m DBpedia_C_5_po_diag_0"

 This will generate 100K sentences using prior.

-Third: "python reconstruction.py -m CBT_C_5_po_diag_0"
+Third: "python reconstruction.py -m DBpedia_C_5_po_diag_0"

 This will reconstruct sentences in test set and write them in mean.txt.
 This will also record BLEU and Rouge scores after reconstruction.